Occasional Labor, 16mm film sequence, 1991

 I am in pursuit of the connections between my experience of textile and subjects that penetrate the fugitive qualities of being.
 Subjects that have emerged along the way include, but are not limited to: traditional mythologies, multi-cultural philosophies, metaphysics, modern science, particularly recent development in physics, and time-based and mutable art forms including collage, installation, video and performance.
 In addition to the writing, each essay includes citations and images from a wide selection of sources.

 The scope of these collected documents has seemed far-reaching, like a vast, immeasurable tapestry.
 My understanding of these subjects continues to evolve in relation to world events and personal states of affair.
-All the while, textile offers an apt and fertile metaphor for the tangles of materiality, global economies, environmental degradation and the indeterminacies of everyday life.
+All the while, textile offers an apt and fertile metaphor for the tangles of material existence, global economies, environmental degradation and the indeterminacies of everyday life.
 Following this Introduction and Prelude, a PDF document for each individual composition* is linked by title.

 I dwell in Possibility -